cmaureir/progra-alma/lectures/week8/lecture31.rst

 ~~~~~~~~~~~~~~~

 CCL allows the instantiation of several devices of the same type,
-at the same time, usign as reference a list of the devices.
+at the same time, using as reference a list of the devices.

 For example, if you want to obtain a object group of digital clock from
 two different antennas, like **DV01** and **DA41**, the code will be::